jhburns/ExperienceCapture/Documentation/README.md

 For someone who is setting up the cloud service for the first time, [follow this one instead.](Full-Deploy.md)

+Additionally see [the architecture overview](Architecture.md) for more information about how everything interacts.

 ## Contributing

 [Information on contributing.](Contributing.md)